Quotes on growth mindset to inspire children to develop a growth mindset rather than a fixed attitude.

 To make learning more enjoyable, play games like “I spy a development mindset” or the Mystery Fun Game (Positivity & Connection Kit).

-Fill in the blanks on the Secret Fun poster with a mystery reward or activity (a trip to the zoo, favourite breakfast, popcorn party, etc.)
+Fill in the blanks on the Secret Fun poster with a mystery reward or activity (a trip to the zoo, favorite breakfast, popcorn party, etc.)

 Next, glue the development mindset task squares over the mystery prize (“Celebrated a mistake,” “Used a YET!”).
 Remove a square whenever someone completes a growth mindset activity.